deipax/Deipax/README.md

 ## Registering a initialization delegate
 Sometimes it is necessary to provide a way of initializing a class or struct before proceeding with the cloning procedure.
 Some classes do not have a default constructors or the user may need to do some custom work, for this purpose you can use `CloneConfig<T>.Initializer`.
 If an initializer is registered, it will be called by the framework instead of the default constructor and then normal cloning work will commence.
+The parameter to the initializer is the source object.

 Example:

-        CloneConfig<Helper5>.Initializer = (x) =>
+        CloneConfig<Helper5>.Initializer = (source) =>
         {
-             return new Helper5(x.Prop);
+             return new Helper5(source.Prop);
         };